Network vs. interactive logon

 Windows recognizes different types of logon with subtly different security implications.
 Bitvise SSH Server can be configured, on a per-account or per-group basis, to use either of the following two logon types:

-Interactive logon.
-By default, this logon type is configured in SSH Server Advanced settings for all Windows group entries.
-This logon type is therefore used, by default, for all Windows accounts - except those logging in with GSSAPI (Kerberos or NTLM) authentication.
+Network logon.
+By default, this logon type is configured in SSH Server Advanced settings for both Windows and virtual group settings entries.
+This logon type is therefore used, by default, for all accounts.

 Selecting the right logon type